tatsi9/python-sandbox/README.md

-Here is a repo for a simple algorithms and scripts Learning Python and some instruments for automated testing:)
+Here is a repo for a simple algorithms and scripts

+for learning Python and some instruments for automated testing:)